aritrac/WebDeveloper/ReadMe.md

 _And also we see how parent listeners can be activated by child events.
 We also see more about the mouseover and mouseout events and how to use it_
 _in conjunction with click events in todo.html_

+_The Section15_RGB Color Game has been done as a separate github project and will not be found in this project_

+_The Section16_jQuery has tutorials on how to effectively use jQuery for day to day development purpose_

 ####Exercises
 ***